abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 Previously, he worked on [AI and Systems Research](https://scholar.google.com/citations?user=Inp7zBgAAAAJ&hl=en) as an undergraduate, News Feed Integrity at [Facebook](https://engineering.fb.com/), and Robotics and Software Platforms at [Stanford](https://www.stanford.edu/).

-Abhay was also the President and Co-Founder of the AI Club at his university, where graduated with a Bachelor of Science in Computer Sciences and Mathematics with Distinction and Departmental Honors.
+Abhay was also the President and Co-Founder of the AI Club at his university, where he graduated with a Bachelor of Science in Computer Sciences and Mathematics with Distinction and Departmental Honors.

 #### Interests